Brand building ‘good karma’; performance marketing reaps its benefits: Sandeep Walunj

 “The more things change, the more they stay the same,” this is what Walunj had to say when he was asked about his marketing plans for the next five years.

 Elaborating upon his comment, he said, “In investing, the more things change, the more they remain the same.
 This philosophy is exemplified by Warren Buffet, who started investing at 11 and continues at 93.
 His success stems from a consistent approach: buy good stocks and hold them.
 Buffet believes good investing should be boring; if it’s entertaining, you’re likely in the wrong product.
-He famously said, If you want entertainment, take 500 rupees and go to Las Vegas.
+He famously said, If you want entertainment, take 500 dollars and go to Las Vegas.
 Investing is not for entertainment but for steady, disciplined growth.”

 Adding further to the pool of thoughts, Walunj said, “In the retail field, our goal for the next 10 years is straightforward: make the right way of investing the popular way.
 We aim to educate customers individually, focusing on personalised portfolio advice and building tomorrow’s investors.
 As the world moves towards more personalisation, we are investing in technology and AI to provide individualised portfolio advice.